ibm-cloud-docs/vpc/bs_snapshots_restore.md

    - If you want to restore an instance by restoring multiple volumes from a consistency group, you need to gather information about the snapshots in the consistency group.
 [List all the consistency groups in the region](/apidocs/vpc/latest#list-snapshot-consistency-groups){: external}.
 Then, take the ID of the consistency group that you want to restore and use it to [retrieve the snapshot consistency group](/apidocs/vpc/latest#get-snapshot-consistency-group){: external} details.

 A snapshot whose `storage_generation` property value is 1 can be used only to create a block storage volume with the same `storage_generation` value.
 When you create a volume from a snapshot, the `storage_generation` values of the snapshot and the selected volume profile must match.

+If you selected a snapshot that has the `storage_generation` property value as 2, your volume's encryption type must match the snapshot's encryption type.
+If the snapshot has provider-managed keys, do not specify a key from a key management service.

 ### Creating a boot volume when you provision an instance with the API
 {: #snapshots-vpc-restore-boot-api}